enyosolutions/vue-awesome-components/docs/guide/awesomecrud/template-parsing-system.md

 ## functions

-Templated strings have predefined vaiable in them
+Templated strings have predefined functions in them

 - `userHasRole` Function to check the user role
 - `moment` Function to manipulate date